iver56/cross-adaptive-audio/README.md

 When you are done with your experiment(s), run `python clean.py`.
 This will delete all files written during the experiment(s).

+## Data augmentation

+If you have a short sound and you'd like to create variations of it, in terms of gain and playback speed, you can use `data_augmentation.py`.
+If you train neural networks on the augmented sound, they will likely generalize better.
+Example command, assuming you have drums_short.wav in the input folder:

+`python data_augmentation.py -i drums_short.wav --factor 5`

 ## Use RAM disk

 Experiments can run ~10% faster if you use a RAM disk to reduce I/O overhead.
 When you have a